Complaints, compliments,and suggestions

 customer.care@boltonathome.org.uk

-Stage 2 - Senior Management Review:
+Stage 2 complaint (Senior Management review):

 If, after we have investigated your complaint, you are still not happy you can ask us to progress to Stage 2.
 This review will usually be done by a Senior Manager or a Director.
 They will undertake a detailed review and investigation to ensure your complaint has been handled in a fair and appropriate manner and a written response will be provided to you within 20 working days.